 Commercial arbitration remains the preferred dispute resolution procedure for international transactions.
-The full implications of Brexit for arbitration in the UK are being closely monitored by practitioners, but it does not appear to have had any immediate impact.
-In fact, Queen Mary University of London's 2018 International Arbitration Survey (Survey) has reported a predominant view that the use of London as a seat is unlikely to be affected.
-This is unsurprising, given that the primary attractions of London should remain the same, namely the reliability of the neutrality and impartiality of the English judiciary; the support for the arbitral process offered by English courts and the Arbitration Act 1996; and the UK's position as a signatory to the Convention on the Recognition and Enforcement of Foreign Arbitral Awards 1958 (New York Convention).
-In recognition of these strengths, the Survey found that London is the "most preferred seat" in all regions globally.
-Where organisations were asked to identify their preferred seats, 64% included London, compared with 53% for Paris and 39% for Singapore.
+The full implications of Brexit for arbitration in the UK are being closely monitored by practitioners, but it does not appear to have had any immediate impact so far.
+This is unsurprising, given that the primary attractions of London should remain the same, namely the:

+- Relative contractual certainty offered by English law. - Reliability, neutrality and impartiality of the English judiciary. - Support for the arbitral process offered by English courts and the Arbitration Act 1996. - UK's position as a signatory to the Convention on the Recognition and Enforcement of Foreign Arbitral Awards 1958 (New York Convention).

-With 94% of its cases in 2017 seated in London, the London Court of International Arbitration's (LCIA) statistics are reflective of arbitration activity in London.
-It is therefore also noteworthy that the LCIA reported for 2017 a steady and diverse caseload, with non-UK parties accounting for more than 80% of its users.
-The LCIA also saw an increase in claims of US\$20 million or more (now accounting for 31% of disputes), with trending industries including energy and natural resources (accounting for 24% of disputes).
+With 88% of its cases in 2018 seated in London, the London Court of International Arbitration's (LCIA) statistics are reflective of arbitration activity in London.
+A record number of arbitrations were referred to the LCIA (317), of which 271 were referred under the LCIA Rules, with non-UK parties accounting for 79% of its users.
+In a third of those cases where the claims were quantified, the sum claimed was between USD5 million and USD100 million, with the sum claimed exceeding USD100 million in a further 11% of cases.

-In practice, the relative cost-efficiency and reliability of the LCIA rules operate to promote London as a leading choice of seat, albeit of course that those rules can be applied to any seat.
-A recent report covering the period from 2013 to 2016 suggested that arbitral costs and fees were lower for LCIA arbitrations than under certain other institutional rules.
-The same report indicated that the speed with which final LCIA awards are being produced has increased.
+Trending industries include banking and finance and energy and resources (accounting for 29% and 19% of disputes respectively).

+The LCIA also reports a growing number of applications for joinder and consolidation, emphasising the increasing complexity of disputes submitted to LCIA arbitration.

 The recent focus on transparency has continued, with the LCIA launching an online database of anonymised arbitrator challenge decisions in February 2018.
 More significantly, two recent court decisions have emphasised the importance of disclosure by arbitrators.
-A decision of the Privy Council in February 2018 noted that disclosure can serve as the sign of transparency that dispels concern and may prevent an objection being raised (Wael Almazeedi v Michael Penner and Stuart Sybermsa [2018] UKPC 3).
+A decision of the Privy Council in February 2018 noted that disclosure can serve as a sign of transparency and may prevent an objection being raised (Wael Almazeedi v Michael Penner and Stuart Sybermsa [2018] UKPC 3).
 In April 2018, the English Court of Appeal considered for the first time the scope of the duty of disclosure (Halliburton Company v Chubb Bermuda Insurance Ltd [2018] EWCA Civ 817) and found that it extends not only to circumstances that a fair-minded and informed observer would conclude to give rise to a real possibility of bias, but also to circumstances that merely might give rise to this conclusion.
-In a borderline case, where there is uncertainty as to whether facts would give rise to such a possibility, the court found that disclosure should be given.
-This sets the bar relatively low and places the test for arbitrators onto a similar footing as the test applied to English judges.
-Challenges to arbitrators on grounds of apparent bias are not uncommon, and this decision may make challenges more likely.
+In a borderline case, where there is uncertainty whether facts would give rise to such a possibility, the court found that disclosure should be given.
+This sets the bar relatively low and places the test for arbitrators on a similar footing to the test applied to English judges.